HOPLAB-LBP/hoplab-wiki/docs/get-started/computer-setup.md

 If the installation doesn’t work, use a USB key to print on the black and white printer in room 02.28.
 You can also get permanent access by asking Ying to add you to the list of users.

 For mac users, follow the instructions on [this page](https://ppw.kuleuven.be/ppw-dict/dictservicedesk/mac-osx-configuration) to print from your personal computer.
 More generally, this manual tries to give an overview of most frequently asked questions concerning configuration and initial setup of a secure work environment on Mac OS X.

-**NOTE**: we changed printer recently (few months ago), so let's make sure this procedure is still up-to-date (I think it may not be).
-Edit Klara: I checked (most of) the procedures before putting them in the wiki (I had to install the printer myself) and it still worked